TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 0 - Introduction/README.md

 from Investopedia:
 > A cryptocurrency is a digital or virtual currency that is secured by cryptography, which makes it nearly impossible to counterfeit or double-spend.
 Many cryptocurrencies are decentralized networks based on blockchain technology—a distributed ledger enforced by a disparate network of computers.
 A defining feature of cryptocurrencies is that they are generally not issued by any central authority, rendering them theoretically immune to government interference or manipulation.

 Simply put, they are akin to regular currencies but digital.
-Instead of having banks or the government keep track of your wallet balance, this is done by computers that connect to a cryptocurrency network to process transactions and earn cryptocurrency (In the case of Bitcoin, it is called "mining") for doing so.
+Instead of having banks or the government keep track of your wallet balance, this is done by computers that connect to a cryptocurrency network to process transactions and earn cryptocurrency (In the case of Bitcoin, it is called "mining", by which new bitcoins are entered into circulation) for doing so.

 ### 0.1.2 🙋‍♂‍Questions About Bitcoin, Dogecoin, Ethereum etc.🙋‍♂‍

 According to [coingecko](https://www.coingecko.com/en), there are currently more than 8000 cryptocurrencies out there.
 Broadly speaking they can be divided into two types, **coins** and **tokens**

+**Cryptocurrency coins**
-**Cryptocurrency coins** belong to cryptocurrency networks that were built from the ground up.
+- belong to cryptocurrency networks that were built from the ground up.
+- have their own separate, standalone blockchains

-As cryptocurrency networks are so hard to make from scratch, only a few dozen cryptocurrencies are actually coins (e.g. Bitcoin, Ethereum, Ripple, etc).
-The rest are **cryptocurrency tokens**.
+  - As cryptocurrency networks are so hard to make from scratch, only a few dozen cryptocurrencies are actually coins
+  - e.g. Bitcoin, Ethereum, Ripple, Polkadot

+**cryptocurrency tokens**.
+- built on top of an existing blockchain
+  - e.g. Ethereum ERC-20 tokens: Uniswap, ChainLink, Polygon are based on the Ethereum blockchain.
-Given how easy it is to create cryptocurrency tokens, a lot of them are created to scam people (e.g. pump-and-dump schemes).
+  - Given how easy it is to create cryptocurrency tokens, a lot of them are created to scam people (e.g. pump-and-dump schemes).
 Therefore, it is important to learn how to spot scam tokens when you see one.

 ### 0.1.3 💰Explaining Cryptocurrency Price And Value💰